 What this funds: The Clean Water Montgomery Grant Program funds public outreach and stewardship projects, community-based restoration water quality implementation projects, tree planting and reforestation projects, and litter reduction projects in the Anacostia River Watershed.
 Projects should educate and engage residents in watershed improvement while achieving measurable impacts and sustainable behavior change.
 Creative and innovative proposals are encouraged.
 Together, these efforts will restore and protect the local rivers and streams of Montgomery County.

-How much can be awarded: Requests will generally not exceed $40,000 for knowledge change and $60,000 for behavior change efforts as part of the Public Outreach and Stewardship (Type 1) projects, $100,000 for Community Based Restoration Implementation (Type 2) projects, $100,000 for Tree Planting and Reforestation projects (Type 3) projects, and $50,000 for Litter Reduction Projects in the Anacostia River Watershed (Type 4) projects.
+How much can be awarded: Requests will generally not exceed $40,000 for knowledge change, $60,000 for behavior change efforts, and $40,000 for water quality monitoring efforts as part of the Public Outreach and Stewardship (Type 1) projects, $25,000 for community greening efforts and $100,000 for larger scale restoration efforts as part of the Community Based Restoration Implementation (Type 2) projects, $100,000 for Tree, Stewardship, Planting, and Reforestation projects (Type 3) projects, and $50,000 for Litter Reduction Projects in the Anacostia River Watershed (Type 4) projects.

 Implementation project location: Montgomery County, Maryland outside the municipalities of Rockville, Gaithersburg, and Takoma Park.